zelisinho/anypoint-examples/foreach-processing-and-choice-routing/README.md

 - term of the loan
 - customer's social security number (SSN)

 The application processes the request, then responds to the end user.
-The response identifies the banks which can provide a loan for customer on approved amount with term of load and calculate payment per month.
+The response identifies the banks which can provide a loan for customer with approved amount and term with calculated payment per month.

 ### Set Up and Run the Example ###